Krakenw/Stlink-Bootloaders/README.md

 file or at least "closer" to it's real size.
-This file does not "appear" to contain any any information about any previous runtime software, and when a completely erased device is loaded with this "Short" bin file, the STLinkUpgrade.jar will offer you a comprehensive choice of software that you load into your device.
+This file does not "appear" to contain any any information about any previous runtime software, and when a completely erased device is loaded with this "Short" bin file, the STLinkUpgrade.jar will offer you a comprehensive choice of software that you can load into your device.